By José Oliveira and Rosine Alleva, Rock At Night Colmar, France Correspondents and Alain Moreau, Photographer

 PO’M: You have to !
 Everything is linked.
 I can’t compartmentalize.
 Life influences music as music may influence life.

 As a self-taught guitarist, I only took 10 lessons with a guitar teacher, the best ones ever !
+I had a decent cheap guitar and learnt by practising often.
 His name is Patrick Duplan.
 I was already playing guitar since 3 years and he straight understood there was no need to teach me any technical stuff.
 I had only focused on VAN HALEN, BLACKMORE with some lack of openness.
 He made me play Bossa Nova, Jazz, Classical music.
 I learned 10 years in 10 lessons!
 He really helped to reveal what I had inside of me probably since my childhood. (laughs)

 After these courses, considering I’m part of the metal musicians family (hard rock, classic rock, all the new movements), I thought that if I wanted to compose and find a personality I had to enrich what I knew with things coming from the outside, from the different styles discovered earlier.
 So I slowly began to listen to lots of diverse music and integrated it into my own.